All About Training and Development Specialists

 - Employee Development Specialist

-In the United States, there were 282,800 jobs for Training or Development Specialist in 2016.
+In 2016, there was an estimated number of 282,800 jobs in the United States for Training or Development Specialist.
 New jobs are being produced at a rate of 11.5% which is above the national average.
 The Bureau of Labor Statistics predicts 32,500 new jobs for Training or Development Specialist by 2026.
-There will be an estimated 31,700 positions for Training or Development Specialist per year.
+The BLS estimates 31,700 yearly job openings in this field.

 The states with the most job growth for Training or Development Specialist are Utah, Nevada, and Tennessee.
 Watch out if you plan on working in Alaska, West Virginia, or Vermont.
 These states have the worst job growth for this type of profession.

-How Much Does a Training or Development Specialist Make?
+What is the Average Salary of a Training or Development Specialist

 Training and Development Specialists who work in Washington, New Jersey, or Rhode Island, make the highest salaries.